greystate/Greystate-XSLT-Helpers/README.md

 ## Installation

-An installable package is in the works but for now, you should grab the files in the `dist` folder and put them in the `xslt` folder of your Umbraco installation.
+An installable package is in the works but for now, you should <span style="background:#fff9c6;text-decoration:underline">grab the files in the `dist` folder</span> and put them in alongside your other XSLT files (i.e., the `xslt` folder if you're using Umbraco).

 ## Basic usage